ken-soares/Yuki-chan-discordbot/README.md

 * `y!rockpaperscissors` - play rock paper scissors with Yuki-chan
 * `y!guess` - number guessing game
 * `y!destiny` - answers to your question
+* `y!amogus` - find the imposter with little to no help c:

 ## Images
 * `y!dog` - random image of dog